slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You're either part of the solution or part of the problem.

-- Show some empathy and use “we” to show you’re on the same team.
+- Show some empathy and use «we» to show you are on the same team.
 - Take responsibility
 - Bring options to the table.
 Understand also that it’s easier to negotiate down

 > *'When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
 That makes it easier to have empathy toward them which can soften the conflict.' -- Kevin Kelly*

 > *'Your best response to an insult is “You’re probably right.”
 Often they are.' -- Kevin Kelly*

+> *'To quiet a crowd or a drunk, just whisper.' -- Kevin Kelly*

+> *'Calm is contagious.' -- Kevin Kelly*